GW Invariants Relative Normal Crossings Divisors: Refined limits of a sequence of maps

 \non {\bf Step 0.
 Preliminary considerations}.
-Assume for simplicity that the domains $C_n$ are smooth (otherwise work separately on each of their components) and that the original limit $C_0$ is a stable curve (see Remark \ref{nu.univ}).
+Assume for simplicity that the domains $C_n$ are smooth, otherwise work separately on each of their components, and that the smooth resolution $\wt C_0$ of their original limit $C_0$ is a stable curve with trivial automorphism group, otherwise first add enough marked points.